 Collective Investment Schemes in Securities (unit trusts) are generally medium- to long-term investments.
 The value of units may go down as well as up and past performance is not necessarily a guide to the future.
+Unit trust prices are calculated on a Collective Investment Schemes in Securities (unit trusts) are generally medium- to long-term investments.
+The value of units may go down as well as up and past performance is not necessarily a guide to the future.
 Unit trust prices are calculated on a net asset value basis, which is the total market value of all assets in the portfolio including any income accruals and less any permissible deductions from the portfolio divided by the number of units in issue.
 Declarations of income accruals are made quarterly.
-Purchase and redemption requests must be received by the manager by 14:00 each business day and fund valuations take place at approximately 16:00 each business day.
+Furchase and redemption requests must be received by the manager by 14.00 each business day and fund valuations take place at approximately 16.00 each business day.
 Forward pricing is therefore used.
-Fluctuations and movements in exchange rates may also cause the value of underlying international investment to go up or down.
-Performance figures are from Allan Gray Limited (GIPS compliant) and are for imp sum investments with income distributions reinvested.
-Permissible deductions may include management fees, brokerage, STT, auditor's fees, bank charges and trustee fees.
+Fluctuations and movements in exchange rates may include management fees, brokerage, STT, auditor's fees, bank charges and trustee fees.
 The Fund may borrow up to 10% of the market value of the portfolio to bridge insufficient liquidity.
 A schedule of fees, charges and maximum commissions is available on request from the manager.
 Commission and incentives may be paid and if so, would be included in the overall costs.
-The Fund may be closed to new investments at any time of the innovesting accordance with its mandate.
+The Fund may ber costs do new investments at any time in order to be managed in accordance with its madule.
 Total Expense Ratio (TER): When investing, costs are only a part of an investment decision.
-The investment divident value of the eduction of costs incurrent which is 20% (FSB Circular 3 of 2008).
-ASISA regards a prudential planning process.
-All Allan Gray Limited values are quoted after the deduction of costs incurrent duits and any and a more than avece sect within the restored within the restored value of an one yost.
-The Fund is managed to comply with Regulation 28 of the Pension Funds Act, except for the total foreign exposure limit which is 20% (FSB Circul
+The investment objective of the Fund should be compared with the investor's objective and then the performance of the investment due of the portfolio to bridge availed for newstores and the availe for noney should be evaluated as part of the financial planning process.
+All Allan Gray performance figures and values are quoted after the deduction of costs incurred within the Fund so the TER is not a new cost.
+Compliance with Prudental Investment Guidelines for retirement funds: The Fund is smangeent (Resultation 28 of the Pension Funds Act, except for the total foreign exposure limit which is 20%, (FSB Circular 3 of 2008).
+ASISA regards a prudential fund with foreign exposure finut which is 20%, as con